fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

-NOTE: The SDP given below skips few lines to keep the example short and focussed, as indicated by either the "..." or the comments inserted.
+NOTE: The SDP given below skips few lines to keep the example short and focused, as indicated by either the "..." or the comments inserted.

 ~~~~~~~~~~~~~~~~~~
                                     Example 1